Recipes, Guides, Lifestyles by GRATSI

 50 servings

 These polpette are soft, creamy, and packed with Italian flavors.
 Fried to perfection in olive oil, they develop a delicate golden crust that makes them irresistibly light yet flavorful.
 Perfect for aperitivo or a cozy dinner with bread to soak up the sauce.
+These pair beautifully with Easy and Healthy Veggie Soup with Greek Yogurt, Chicken Cutlets with Summer Salad, and Hearty Minestrone Soup for a full Italian table.
+Pour a glass of Gratsi Red.

 A top-down view of ricotta cheese with basil, canned tomatoes, fresh spinach, a garlic bulb, an egg, Parmesan cheese, and breadcrumbs arranged on a white surface.